 Start by reading all about Meal Planning (Link at the top) in order to familiarize yourself with the steps!
-There, you will find a link to a detailed example of my own weekly meal planning where I walk you through step-by-step.
+There, you will find also find a link to a detailed example from start to finish of my own weekly meal planning where I walk you through step-by-step.
 I perform the same steps every week as I have outlined below.

 The first thing I do each week is look back over the week to see if we did indeed eat everything on my meal plan (I write down each night's meal on our family calendar) and adjust my inventory, reducing it by what we ate and increasing it by anything I purchased and/or made-ahead.
 99% of the time if a meal that was planned for wasn't eaten it's automatically added to the next week's plan.

 2 portions bone-in chicken split breasts

 1 portion New York Strip Steaks

 3 portions Brats